msikma/denormalize/readme.md

 Library and command line utility for processing and extracting assets for the 3D/ADV engine written by Graeme Ing.
 This engine was used for the games [Normality](https://www.mobygames.com/game/normality) and [Realms of the Haunting](https://www.mobygames.com/game/dos/realms-of-the-haunting), both by Gremlin Interactive ltd.

+**This library is currently under heavy development and doesn't do much yet.**

 ## Features

 This library can extract the following assets: